piclas-framework/piclas/docs/documentation/developerguide/performance.md

 #### Create *tracing.sh* and *extrae.xml* in the simulation directory

-Create a shell script *tracing.sh* with the following content
+Create a shell script *tracing.sh* (must be executable) with the following content

     #!/bin/bash